Staubgeborener/Now-Playing/README.md

 1. Assuming the class file resides in the same directory as your script, include it as such: `require_once 'nowplaying.class.php';`

+ (Edit by Staubgeborener: With this fork, you also can just use `	<?php require_once 'ShowLastPlayedSong.php'; ?>` to view the artist, the song, the albumcover and a message 'last heard' or 'currently played')

 2. Then, instantiate the class: `$nowPlaying = new NowPlaying('Username', 'API key');`
     - The first parameter is the Last.fm username you want data from.